immortalWebDev/Quote-generator/README.md

 - **HTML**: Basic structure of the web page.
 - **Tailwind CSS**: For modern and responsive UI design.
 - **JavaScript**: Logic for selecting and displaying random quotes.
+- **Fetch API with CDN**: Used instead of local files to reduce loading time.

 ### 🤝 Contributions